Free 30-day trial, then only $5.99/month!

 Does Motherboard read all of my emails?

-No. At onboarding, Motherboard scans the metadata — sender, subject line, the small preview snippet — of the last 12 months of messages to identify order confirmations.
+No. At onboarding, Motherboard scans your inbox to identify only order confirmations from the past 12 months.
 After that, Motherboard scans daily for any new purchases.
-It only reads the messages that land in Gmail’s Purchases folder, and even then the body is used once to extract the structured items, then immediately discarded.
 Your personal emails, school messages, work email, and group chats never have their body content read.

 Where does the data live?